Golden Axe: Golden Axe Warrior

 This Master System title tells another epic tale about the Golden Axe.
 It is an action-adventure game similar to The Legend of Zelda.
 The storyline continues the theme of the original Golden Axe games.
 The game's unit of currency is horns, and it is to be imagined that the hero cut these off of the enemies he killed.

 Ax Battler: A Legend of Golden Axe

 Released for the Game Gear, this action-adventure title follows the legend of the character Ax Battler.
 Unlike its console counterpart, it is based more on Zelda II: The Adventure of Link than the original game.
-The player moves around a top-view overworld and enemies randomly attack.
-However the player can not see them like in Zelda II.
+The player moves around a top-view overworld, and enemies randomly attack.
+However, the player can not see them like in Zelda II.
 When a battle begins, the transitions to a platform-style fighting environment.
-After killing the foe (or the foe wounding them) the hero returns to the overworld.
+After killing the foe (or the foe wounding them), the hero returns to the overworld.

 Unlike previous Golden Axe games, the player can learn new attacks and moves at the training dojos in each town.
 The currency in this game is pots, the traditional Golden Axe magic-usage item.
-Pots double as both currency and as an offensive attack.
+Pots double as both currency and an offensive attack.